30 Tips to Learn Web Design in 30 Days

 20. Pay Attention to Design Trends

-What does modern website design look like?
+What does a modern website design look like?
 It’s not a trick question.
 To design modern websites and user experiences, you need to know what users want and how they are interacting with it.
 If the last time you downloaded an app or looked at a website on your phone was 2016, you’ve got a lot of ground to make up.

 Creating website designs that have modern touches and trends integrated into the design will help your projects stand out.
 How do you know what’s trending?
 Keep reading sites like this and pay attention to what other designers are doing.
-Take note of colors and styles and features that are included in websites you visit frequently.
+Take note of colors and styles and features that are included in the websites you visit frequently.

 21. Create Without Color